This syllabus comes from https://lincolnmullen.com/courses/clio2.2018/.

 Be prepared.
 Preparation and participation are expected as a matter of course in a graduate class.
 Complete all readings and assignments before class.
 If the readings include sample code or questions at the end, work through them as part of doing the readings.

 Worksheets and weekly assignments (20%).
 Many classes will have an assignment due before class begins.
 Some will require you to do library research; others will be practice data analysis worksheets.
 Some of the questions on the worksheet will be easy; most will be difficult; some you may find nearly impossible.
 The aim is to practice.
 We will go over the worksheets in class each week.
 If you attempt a problem and can’t solve it, you should still turn in whatever work you did on it.
 Students who complete all the easy and moderate difficulty questions, attempt the very difficult questions, and ask for help as needed will do just fine.
 These assignments will graded by completion, with three levels: “incomplete,” “acceptable,” “excellent.”
 Unless otherwise specified, these assignments should be submitted as a PDF or a standalone HTML file, one file per assignment.
 Name them like this:

 Analysis assignments (3 @ 15% each).
 You will do three analysis assignments, each demonstrating a specific skill in data analysis.
 For these assignments you will be given a historical dataset and asked some interpretative questions.
 You will prepare an RMarkdown document containing prose, code, and tables or visualizations to answer the historical questions and, as necessary, explain your methods.
 You will be given a starter GitHub repository with the data and questions.
-Submit your final analysis as a PDF to this Dropbox folder.
+Submit your final analysis as an HTML file along with your R Markdown file to this Dropbox folder.

 R package tutorial (10%).
 At our second meeting, you will pick from a list of R packages not covered in this class.
 You will be assigned a week (beginning at week 7) during which you will teach the class for 15 minutes about the topic you selected.
 As part of that teaching, you will prepare a PDF handout.
 That handout should include these parts: (1) a one- to two-paragraph summary of what the package does and while it is useful; (2) a brief section of example code and results; (3) a bulleted list of examples (historical if possible) where the package was used.
 A draft of that handout is due to me one week before you are scheduled to teach.
 I will offer feedback, and you will give the class a revised version in Slack on the Friday before you teach.